 Blackboard is buying out two major players in the open source services space: Moodlerooms and NetSpot.
 With the purchases, the company is also launching its own open source division: Blackboard Education Open Source Services.

 Bristol Community College, an urban college in southeastern Massachusetts, has redesigned many of its courses around common learning outcomes.
 With the help of a Title III grant from the Department of Education, BCC has supported faculty by developing Course Design Toolkits and identifying an array of digital instructional artifacts relevant to course content and supportive of learning outcomes.

 A partnership announced by Datatel+SGHE and Blackboard will integrate Colleague with Blackboard Learn 9.1 using Datatel+SGHE's Intelligent Learning Platform to centralize information from academic and administrative systems.
 The collaboration will bring together course management, grading, and collaboration tools for colleges and universities.

 Harrison College has debuted KnowU, an interactive virtual campus designed to build community and offer support to the school's growing base of online learners.

-Brown University will be implementing a new learning management system in the fall.
+Five colleges in San Antonio will be migrating to a new learning management system over the next 10 months.